example42/Example42-tutorials/slides/PuppetTutorial/20_PuppetDB.md

 The [PuppetDbQueryModule](https://github.com/dalen/puppet-puppetdbquery) is developed by a community member, Erik Dalen, and is the most used and useful module available to work with PuppetDB: it provides command lines tools (as Puppet Faces), functions to query PuppetDB and a PuppetDB based Hiera backend.

 ## Query format
-All the queries you can do with this module are in the format
+All the queries we can do with this module are in the format

     Type[Name]{attribute1=foo and attribute2=bar}